 This plan contains additional recommendations and guidelines that are specific to student-athlete well-being, including:

-- Testing/screening guidelines for student-athletes, coaches, and staff;
+- Testing/screening guidelines for student-athletes, coaches, staff, prospective Student-Athletes and their families;

 - Social distancing requirements for all athletic training injury treatment and rehabilitation, strength and conditioning sessions, and meeting and practice areas;